swipelux/Connect/.github/CONTRIBUTING.md

 The example app code is located in [`packages/example`](../packages/example).
 The documentation site code is located in [`site`](../site).
 Make sure you clean up after yourself before pushing up any changes.

 All API changes should also include updates to [`README.md`](../README.md) and the documentation site.
-Documentation is crucial to helping developers of all experience levels use RainbowKit.
+Documentation is crucial to helping developers of all experience levels use Connect.

 ## Coding standards